 Please call and speak to a member of our team for further information on 0131 226 3380

-The Edinburgh Residence is a five star hotel conveniently located in the West End of Edinburgh city centre.
+The Edinburgh Residence hotel is conveniently located in the West End of Edinburgh city centre.

 The Edinburgh Residence